 The beginning of life raises many ethical issues.
 Should we use technology to begin human life, such as with IVF and reproductive technologies?
 What about cloning human life?
 Should we end human life that has started naturally or artificially?
 What is the moral status of human embryos?
 When is a human a person?
-Such issues are discussed in the following articles.
+Such issues are discussed in the following articles and resources.

 “Ban human cloning now for the protection of all life,” Columbus Dispatch (13 May 2002), p.
 A7.